phillipbarron/vscode-snippets/readme.md

 # vscode-snippets

-## Planning to build a library of useful snippets for using is vscode
+## Planning to build a library of useful snippets for using in vscode

 ### clog